bitfireAT/webdav-push/content.md

 </multistatus>
 ~~~

-The client uses this key to create a restricted subscription at the push service.
+If available, the client SHOULD use this key to create a restricted subscription at the push service.

 When the server sends a push message, it includes a corresponding `Authorization` header to prove its identity.